Hanwen808/MIME/README.md

 We implement our estimator in hardware using NetFPGA.
 Experiments based on real Internet traces show that our method reduces the average relative error by 83.36% for per-destination source flow spread estimation compared to rSkt (SOTA) with 300KB of on-chip memory, and increases update throughput 251.252-fold compared to Supersketch.
 Moreover, our method can be expanded to support real-time detection of super hosts and novel super k-persistent spread measurement.

+## About this repo

+- `data` contains a sample of CAIDA 2019 IP traces.
+- `CPU Implementation` contains source code for C++ and Python implementations of MIME and related work.
+The Python version includes tests for three measurement tasks: multi-spread measurement, superhost detection, and super k-persistent spread measurement.
+- `FPGA Implementation` contains the source code for NetFPGA implementation.